 5. Continuous Feedback Tools

 As each phase of the DevOps lifecycle has its own tools, so does the phase of continuous feedback.
-Continuous feedback tools perform the task of collecting and reviewing NPS data, bugs reports, surveys, and automating many more tasks.
+Continuous feedback tools perform the task of collecting and reviewing NPS data, bug reports, and surveys, and automating many more tasks.
 Let’s take a look at a few of the continuous feedback tools in DevOps.

-List of Top Continuous Feedback Tools
+List of Top Continuous Feedback Tools:

 6. DevOps Deployment Tools